KIPAC/Physics89L/README.md

 ### Options 3: using conda and git from a terminal to set up your work enviroment

-If you know how to do this, or have a friend who know how to do this, then please go ahead.
+If you know how to do this, or have a friend who knows how to do this, then please go ahead.
 If you are interested to learn, we can arrange a tutorial during one of the office hours or point you at some instructions if you are feeling adventurous.

 ## Backup plan, Running these notebooks using jupyter on the web.